A priori error estimates of a diffusion equation with Ventcel boundary conditions on curved meshes: Numerical experiments

-The numerical solutions $u_h$ are computed for $\mathbb{P}^k$ finite elements, with $k=1,\dots, 4$, on series of successively refined meshes of order $r=1,\dots, 3$ , as depicted on figure~\ref{f1} for coarse meshes (affine and quadratic).
-For each mesh order $r$ and each finite element degree $k$, the following numerical errors are computed:
+{The numerical solutions $u_h$ are computed for $\mathbb{P}^k$ finite elements, with $k=1,\dots, 4$, on series of successively refined meshes of order $r=1,\dots, 3$, as depicted on figure~\ref{f1} for coarse meshes (affine and quadratic).
+Each mesh counts $10\times 2^{n-1}$ edges on the domain boundary, for~$n=1\dots 7$.
+On the most refined mesh using a $\P 4$ finite element method, we counted~$10 \times 2^6$ boundary edges and approximately $75\, 500$ triangles.
+The associated~$\P 4$ finite element space has approximately $605\, 600$ DOF (Degrees Of Freedom).
+We mention that the computation time is very fast in the present case: total computations roughly last one minute on a simple laptop, which are made really efficient with the direct solver MUMPS\footnote{MUMPS, MUltifrontal Massively Parallel Sparse direct Solver, \url{https://mumps-solver.org/index.php}.} for sparse linear systems.}

+In order to validate numerically the latter estimates, for each mesh order $r$ and each finite element degree $k$, the following numerical errors are computed on a series of refined meshes:

-with $u_h^\ell$ given in definition \ref{def:liftvolume}.
-The convergence orders of these errors, relatively to the mesh size, are reported in tables \ref{tab:conv-1-Omega}~and~\ref{tab:conv-1-Gamma}.
+The convergence orders of these errors, interpreted in terms of the mesh size, are reported in Table~\ref{tab:conv-1-Omega}~and in Table~\ref{tab:conv-1-Gamma}.
+For readers convenience, these four errors are plotted with respect to the mesh size $h$ in Figure \ref{fig:error-2d-omega} with volume norms and in Figure~\ref{fig:error-2d-gamma} with surface norms.

+The convergence orders presented in Table \ref{tab:conv-1-Omega} and in Figure \ref{fig:error-2d-omega}, relatively to $\L2$ norms on $\Omega$, deserve comments.
+In the affine case $r=1$, the figures are in perfect agreement with estimates~\eqref{errh1_errl2}: the $\L2$ error norm is in $O(h^{k+1} + h^2)$ and the $\L2$ norm of the gradient of the error is in $O(h^{k} + h^{1.5})$.